eacton/CAGEF/Lesson_5/Lesson_5.md

 Y \verb|~| Normal({\alpha_i}, {\sigma^2})
 \end{equation*}

 We still use the `lm` function, however we replace our continuous variable with f, a categorical variable (factor).
-If your data is character type, R will automatically make factors for you.
+If your data is character type, R will automatically make a factor for you.
 However if your data is numeric, R will interpret it as continuous.
 In this case, you need to make your numeric data a factor first using `factor`.

 _R code:_

 lm(y ~ f)

-R parameterizes the model in terms of the differences between the first group and subsequent groups rather than in terms of the mean of each group.
+R parameterizes the model in terms of the differences between the first group and subsequent groups (ie. relative to the first group) rather than in terms of the mean of each group.
 This is similar to the interpretation of the previous linear models.
-(You can tell it to fit the means of each group using: lm(y ~ f-1)).
+(You can instead fit the means of each group using: lm(y ~ f-1)).

-We can first plot the relationship between rs174548 and cholestorol.
+To begin to answer our question, we can first plot the relationship between rs174548 and cholesterol.

 ```r